-The following prompts are all ones you can do more than once, with very different results each time.
+The following prompts can be used more than once, with very different results each time.
 The first prompt is one you can do daily, but most of the others require monthly re-visits.
 Some of my favorite prompts are in this section.

-Prompt: Three Minute Warm Up
+Prompt: Three Minute Warm Up \

 This is a writing technique that is very popular for screen writers.
-However, it seems to work well for writers of fiction and poetry.
-I always enjoy doing this writing exercise even if I am not stuck.
-When I am in the middle of writing something else, doing this exercise before going further helps my writing feel fresh.
+However, it also seems to work well for writers of fiction and poetry.
+I enjoy using this writing exercise even if I am not stuck.
+When I am in the middle of writing something else, using this exercise before going further helps my writing feel fresh.
 I recommend that you try doing this exercise daily, if only for a week or two.

-First do some arm stretches to get your blood flowing.
-This is important, because the blood flow actually helps you think better.
+First, do some arm stretches to get your blood flowing.

+This is important, because the invigorated blood flow actually helps you think better.
 It might not seem obvious at first, but getting your blood flowing will make your brain work that much better because of the extra blood flow reaching your thought-producing brain cells.

-After stretching, write down a title on the top of your page.
+After stretching, write down a random title on the top of your page.
 It should not be very long.
-Often my titles are very cliché and obvious, like The Dark Island, or The Wishing Well.
+Often my titles are very cliché and obvious, like The Dark Island or The Wishing Well.

-Next you should set a timer for three minutes.
+Next, set a timer for three minutes.
 Then you should write as fast as you can until the timer runs out.
 Don't try to make sense, don't try to match the title, just try to write as fast as you can without even thinking about it.
-If you are writing as fast as you can, you will end up writing about unusual things.
-Things you would otherwise never write about.
+If you are writing as fast as you can, you will end up writing about unusual things - things you may otherwise never write about.

-After the timer is up, your writing might be hard to read, it might not make sense in places, but you will have created something new and interesting.
+After the timer runs out, your writing might be hard to read.
+It might not even make sense in places, but you will have created something new and interesting.
 You also will have warmed up your writing muscles, and will be prepared to work on more serious writing.

 I do this exercise most days.
-I recommend that after each session, you should record the number of words you can write in a minute.
+I recommend that, after each session, you record the number of words you can write in a minute.
 If you do this exercise often enough, your writing will get faster and faster.
-When I started I could only write about 120 words in three minutes, and after about a month, I could write 165 words in three minutes.
-Not only that, my writing got more polished, even as it got faster.
+When I started, I could only write about 120 words in three minutes, and after about a month, I could write 165 words in three minutes.
+Not only that, my writing became more polished, even as it got faster.

-Prompt: Eavesdropping
+Prompt: Eavesdropping \